Blog Post What is a DataOps Orchestration Solution?

 So what is a DataOps Orchestration solution?

 Well, aside from a time and weekend saver, a DataOps orchestration solution is used as a meta-orchestrator.
-This evolving category of tools replaces point integrations and custom scripts along a data pipeline to manage the flow of data as it passes through a growing set of on-premises and cloud data applications.
+This evolving category provides a centralized lens to manage all of the automated processes within the tools used along your data pipeline.

 A DataOps orchestration solution does not replace your existing data pipeline and analytics tools.
-Instead, it serves as a platform that integrates with each of these tools.
-Once integrated, you may control the actions and processes within each application or platform from the DataOps orchestration solution.
+Instead, it serves as a platform that integrates with these tools.
+Once integrated, you may control and automate the actions and processes within each application or platform from the DataOps orchestration solution.

 Ways that data teams leverage a DataOps orchestration solution: